About us

 When can my student begin at a Catholic school?

-While the most common time for a student to start at a Catholic school is at the beginning of the school year, schools work with families looking to transfer during the academic year.
+While the most common time for a student to start at a Catholic school is at the beginning of the school year, a student can also transfer mid-year.

 Why should I consider transferring to a Catholic school?